- Boutique Spa

 For the Kids

-There is a kids club, which organises activities for children during the day with an educational twist, so they can learn about sustainability as well as having fun, and they even offer Ritz Kids Camps, where children can attend for a period of several days and take part in anything from tennis and water sports to swimming, boat trips, snorkeling, culinary classes, arts and crafts, adventure games, talent shows, camp fires, star gazing and barbeques.
+There is a kids club, which organises activities for children during the day with an educational twist, so they can learn about sustainability as well as having fun, and they even offer Ritz Kids Camps, where children can attend for a period of several days and take part in anything from tennis and water sports to swimming, boat trips, snorkelling, culinary classes, arts and crafts, adventure games, talent shows, campfires, star gazing and barbeques.